Tesla expands Unsupervised Robotaxi service to two new cities in Texas, and it’s cheaper than Waymo

 Another Tesla Robotaxi user from Houston, Texas, shared the payment screenshot from the app (see below).
 For a trip of 4.13 miles and 18 minutes, Tesla charged a total fare of $8.78.

-$2 to $3 is the average per-mile cost of hiring a Tesla Robotaxi in Dallas and Houston, based on initial trip information shared by the users of the service.
-This can vary based on multiple variables like time of the day, traffic congestion, city or highway streets, etc.
+$2 to $3 is the average per-mile cost of hiring a Tesla Robotaxi in Dallas and Houston, based on initial trip data shared by service users.
+This can vary based on multiple factors, such as time of day, traffic congestion, and whether it’s city or highway streets.

 Stay tuned for constant Tesla updates, follow us on: